PogoTeams/pogo_teams/README.md

 ![PogoTeamsIcon](https://user-images.githubusercontent.com/41221800/143391296-e61059a4-1e63-4a66-9e1f-fe41a686b769.png)

 # Pogo Teams
-A Pokémon Go resource for the GBL (Go Battle League).
-Available on iPhone & Android devices.
+A Pokémon Go PVP resource for the GBL (Go Battle League) and custom leagues.
+Available for iPhone & Android devices.
 All Pokémon data is provided by [**PvPoke.com**](https://pvpoke.com), an outstanding web-based pvp resource.

 ## Features